tytydraco/yessleep/out/The_Sisters_of_Perdition_part_5.md

 I fired, loaded, fired over and over as hooded klansmen dropped like dead flies.

 They reminded me of ghosts coming with their swords.

+Klansmen chopped down monks with their swords and hit the occasional one with a gunshot.
+I saw gator dogs tear monks apart and I was terrified.
+Thankfully none came right at me.

 Eventually the klansmen fled to regroup and we did a head count.
 We were down to 52 monks.